Neon Genesis Evangelion (video game): Development and release

-The Neon Genesis Evangelion anime was a very popular series after its release in Japan making video game adaptions inevitable.
+The Neon Genesis Evangelion anime was a hugely popular series after its release in Japan making video game adaptions inevitable.
 Neon Genesis Evangelion 64 was developed for the Nintendo 64 by BEC, a video game development subsidiary of Japanese toymaker Bandai.
 BEC was founded in 1990 as a joint venture between Bandai and Human Entertainment, with most of its staff being employed from Human's game design school.
 Evangelion 64 is a loose adaptation of the Gainax-produced anime series and its 1997 film adaptation The End of Evangelion.

-Most video game adaptions of robot anime series tend to be action focused, but Evangelion 64 instead opted to reproduce scenes from the anime, which depending on players choices could produce a different outcome.
-The game is known for its heavy alterations to the source material in order to make the anime's dystopian and unsettling atmosphere suitable for an action game; as such, it includes plotlines and endings that are not present in other Evangelion media.
+Most video game adaptions of robot anime series tend to be action-focused, but Evangelion 64 instead opted to reproduce scenes from the anime, which, depending on the player's choices, could produce a different outcome.
+The game is known for its heavy alterations to the source material to make the anime's dystopian and unsettling atmosphere suitable for an action game; as such, it includes plotlines and endings that are not present in other Evangelion media.
 Gainax supervised its development, with company co-founder Shin Unozawa being assigned to project director.
 Bandai worked to implement most of the characters from the series into the game, though several were relegated to small background cameos.
 The game's audio was created by Jun Enoki, who replicated a number of musical themes from the anime in MIDI.
 However, the game lacks the song "Fly Me to the Moon" from the show's closing sequence.
 The audio incorporates archive footage of the characters' voices from the anime, which was limited in use by the low storage size of N64 cartridges.

 Evangelion 64 was announced in October 1998 and demonstrated at the Tokyo Game Show the same month, where it generated the longest player lines at the tradeshow.
 The game was released in Japan on June 25, 1999, and was bundled with a pack of three Evangelion-themed cards that were compatible with Carddass card vending machines for amusement arcades.
 A strategy guide published by Kadokawa Shoten was also released for the game that included an overview of each mech in the game, as well as gameplay tips.
 Bandai's North American division considered releasing Evangelion 64 in the United States if it deemed its gameplay suitable for Western audiences.
 Ultimately, the game was not released outside of Japan.